Permutation-equivariant quantum K-theory of Fermat singularities: Introduction

 \subsection{Acknowledgment}

-I am grateful to Yongbin Ruan and Yaoxiong Wen for their suggestions and their interest in this work.
-I benefited from helpful exchanges with Valentin Tonita, Charles Doran, Mark Shoemaker, and Y.-P.~Lee.
-I would also like to thank Xiaohan Yan for numerous fruitful discussions.
-Finally, I am grateful to my PhD advisor Alessandro Chiodo for his help all along the realization of this work.
+I am grateful to Y.P.
+Lee and Melissa Liu, whose suggestions lead to a more general version of the main result.
+I would also like to thank Charles Doran, Mark Shoemaker, Yongbin Ruan, Yaoxiong Wen for their interest in this work, and Xiaohan Yan for numerous fruitful discussions.
+These results were obtained during my Ph.D. thesis at IMJ-PRG, and I am grateful to my advisor Alessandro Chiodo for his help all along the realization of this work.